fitebone/Gibooru/README.md

 # Gibooru

-A package that *gibs* you access to many booru-esque site APIs
+A python package that *gibs* you access to many booru site APIs

 Extreme WIP, lots of progress every day.